apache/tvm-rfcs/rfcs/0031-devices-api.md

 } tvm_device_woofles_t;
 ```

-This enables the OS maximum control over the resources required and provides the opportunity to craft code in whichever way is most idiomatic for that platform, such as if an additional locking mechanism is required:
+This enables the OS maximum control over the resources required, allows the user application to consolidate the memory used by the device control structures, and provides the opportunity to craft code in whichever way is most idiomatic for that platform, such as if an additional locking mechanism is required:

 ```c
 #include <device.h>